 Practice – If you can find nothing that needs fixing, splice and stitch a loop at each end of a short piece of old double braid-about a foot will do-you’ll find plenty of uses for it.

-For more details on the skills and materials for repairing laminated sails, see the November 2018 issue of Practical Sailor.
+For more details on the skills and materials for repairing laminated sails, see our follow-up report on fixing laminate sails in the May 2019 issue of Practical Sailor.

 For more tips on sail repair and more, check out two of our favorite books on sails: The Sailmakers Apprentice, by Emiliano Marino, and Maximum Sailpower, by Brian Hancock.
-For a comprehensive look at sail selection, design and repair, check out our online bookstore and Practical Sailor’s 4-part Series on Sails, available at the online bookstore.
+For a comprehensive look at sail selection, design and repair, check out our online bookstore and Practical Sailor‘s 4-part series “A Look at Sails,” available at the online bookstore.